In The Community >

-Tuition for the program is $175 plus a $15 registration fee for each semester.
-Financial Aid is available for families that qualify, email ECI@bostonballet.org to request a financial aid application.
+Tuition for the program is $200.00 each semester.
+Financial Aid is available for families that qualify, email firstname.lastname@example.org with questions.

 Adaptive Dance participants and their families have the opportunity to attend select Boston Ballet performances at The Opera House free of charge.

 Students perform and demonstrate their work at our end of year Adaptive Dance Showcase (held each May) at Boston Ballet.
 Additional performance opportunities may be available during the course of the semester; past performances have included: Boston Ballet at The Strand Theater, the Massachusetts Down Syndrome Congress' Buddy Walk, and Federation for Children with Special Needs Gala.

-If you are a new student and interested in joining for the Fall 2014 semester, please click here to register for the August trial class or contact Portia Abernathy at 617.456.6355 for more information.
+If you are interested in enrolling or learning more about Adaptive Dance, please click here or contact Portia Abernathy at 617.456.6355 for more information.

 Financial Aid is available for families that qualify.

 See Us in Action!

 Our incredible Adaptive Dance students were featured at the Boston Ballet Strand Theater performance, Friday April 11th, 2014 in a special piece by Gino DiMarco, the co-founder of Adaptive Dance.
 This special night featured performances by the Boston Ballet company, Boston Ballet II, Boston Ballet School students, and students from Boston Ballet's Department of Education and Community Initiatives.